 I was finding success in so many areas of my life – business and relationships were thriving.
 I was becoming a confident leader, bringing out the best in everyone around me and performing at a higher level than I ever have before (with less effort too!).
 I was healthier mentally, emotionally and physically, and happier than I’d ever been.

 It was still me, only better.
 And thanks to my Upgraded Operating System, I was discovering what it truly meant to Live MY 10.

 Along the way I built and ran a very successful business.

 I enjoyed what I did, but still felt something was missing.
-Deep down inside, I knew I wasn’t living up to my greatest potential.
+Deep-down, I knew I wasn’t living up to my greatest potential.

-I also didn’t feel as though what I was doing had purpose.
+I also didn’t feel like I was living with purpose.

-I quickly learned that potential and purpose were both non-negotiable pieces, and they became two of The Three Pillars of Living MY 10.
+I quickly learned that potential and purpose were non-negotiable pieces, and they became two of the Three Pillars of Living MY 10.
 The third pillar: meaningful relationships.

 I knew what I had to do: I ended a 2.5-year relationship with an amazing woman because deep down, I knew she wasn’t ‘the one’.

 A short time later, I sold the business too.

 Yes, it would have been easy to settle, but why should I?